 The laboratory shall permit the Aeromedical Inspector to conduct unannounced inspection to the laboratory premise or the collection site inspection during the testing.
 In addition, prior to the award of contract the CAA may carry inspection and evaluation of the procedural aspect of laboratory’s drug testing operation.

 Other procedure to assist forensic testing:

-Collection of 2 urine samples which are sealed and signed
+Collection of two (2) urine samples which are sealed and signed

 Only essential personnel allowed in collection site and/or lab